xiaodanlou/Information-Pollution-by-Social-Bots/README.md

 ## Attention

 - Our results in this [paper](https://arxiv.org/pdf/1907.06130.pdf) are based on at least 6-times simulations.
 If you want to get thoses results, you'd better follow the instruction in `job_run.sh` and run it on a cluster environment, since it will consume **huge memory** and **many time**.

+- There are exist some params with default value (get same results in the paper) in the scirpts, you may need change them if you want to try something else.